-In this lesson, you will learn how to ensure proper pronoun-antecedent agreement in sentences.
+In this lesson, you will learn about how pronouns and antecedents interact in sentences, and how to correct errors that may arise with agreement.
 Specifically, this lesson will cover:

-- 1. Relationship between Pronouns and Antecedents
+- 1. Relationship Between Pronouns and Antecedents

 - 2. Use of Indefinite Pronouns

-- 3. Correcting Pronoun Agreement Errors
+- 3. Correcting Agreement Errors

-1. Relationship between Pronouns and Antecedents
+Relationship Between Pronouns and Antecedents

-Recall that a pronoun is a word that stands in for a noun or noun phrase.
-An antecedent, then, is the word that a pronoun refers to and stands in for.
-These elements need to both agree with each other.
+A pronoun is a word that stands in for a noun or noun phrase, and an antecedent is the word that a pronoun refers to and stands in for.
+These elements, then, need to both agree with each other.

-To create clear sentences, pronouns need clear antecedents.
+To create clear sentences, pronouns need clear, unambiguous antecedents.
 The one exception to this rule is when you use indefinite pronouns, which you'll learn about later in this lesson.
-When you're not using indefinite pronouns, you can end up with pronoun reference errors if the antecedent isn't clearly referenced by the pronoun, or if it's not clear which antecedent the pronoun is referencing.
+When you're not using indefinite pronouns, you can end up with pronoun reference errors if the antecedent isn't clearly referenced by the pronoun, or if it's not clear to which antecedent the pronoun is referencing.